This website uses cookies to improve your experience. We\'ll assume you\'re ok with this, but you can opt-out if you wish. Read More

 Overview

-This team follows issues of statewide concern to the architecture profession, with an emphasis on the Colorado state legislature.
+The Government Affairs Committee monitors statewide legislative and policy issues impacting architects and the profession.
 Whether you’re already familiar with legislative issues that affect architects or would like to learn and share your perspective, the Government Affairs Committee is a great way to get involved and help us define our advocacy objectives and policy priorities.
 Each session (January-May), the GAC establishes a legislative subcommittee that proactively reviews all bills introduced.
 The subcommittee reports to the full committee regularly as input is needed.
 Legislative Subcommittee members are chosen from returning members to the committee.
 Committee includes a Chair, Secretary, and At-Large Members.

 Responsibilities